-Trade in three incandescent or compact fluorescent light bulbs for three free new LED bulbs!
-Exchange your bulbs at the Kerry Wood Nature Centre from 10 a.m. to 5 p.m. until November 22 or while quantities last.
+Trade in two or four incandescent or compact fluorescent light bulbs for the same number of free new LED bulbs!
+(LED bulbs come in packages of two light bulbs.)
+Exchange your bulbs at the Kerry Wood Nature Centre from 10 a.m. to 5 p.m. from November 7 – 21, while quantities last.
 Supplies are limited so hurry in soon!

-*Limit three bulbs per household.
+*Limit four bulbs per household.
 Must be a resident of the city of Red Deer.

 Shedding some light on LEDs

 LED light bulbs are more energy efficient and cost efficient than standard incandescent or compact fluorescent light bulbs (CFLs).
 LEDs use less energy and last longer, making it more efficient to replace old bulbs now, even if they’re still functioning, instead of waiting until the end of their life span.
 The energy saved by replacing inefficient bulbs outweighs the embedded carbon in the production of the old incandescent or CFL light bulbs.